Empowering Social Workers in Palliative Care: ESPEC Hawai‘i 2026

 Special Hawai‘i Participant Fee: Discounted to $125 (usually $150 for NASW Members / $200 for non-members)

-Learners must complete their online Part I before participating in Part II.
-Participants may elect to attend Practice only, or may elect both the Practice and Leadership sessions.
-Social work students are welcome to the morning Practice session.
-Both sessions are live, in-person, instructor-led trainings, designed to improve confidence and competence in key social work skills, advocacy, and leadership using clinical scenarios and group discussion.
+Learners must complete their online Part I before participating in Part II, which is a live, in-person, instructor-led training, designed to improve confidence and competence in key social work skills, advocacy, and leadership using clinical scenarios and group discussion.

-Leadership Continuing Education Credits: 4.0 total CE hours in the general social work category
+Continuing Education Credits: 8.0 total CE hours in the general social work category

 CEU verification will be emailed to the participant upon completion.

-A limited number of scholarships are available; please complete the Scholarship Application.
+A limited number of scholarships are available; please contact PEACE@HuiPohala.org.

 Part III: ESPEC in Action: Monthly Mentorship